slackapi/bolt-js/docs/_future/create_new_app.md

   },
 );
 ```

+In the past, to open a form in a modal, you'd use our `client.views.open` method and pass it some custom Block Kit for formatting.
+Now you can simplify this step with a built-in function, OpenForm and Slack will take care of the formatting.

 This step uses the built-in function [OpenForm](https://api.slack.com/future/functions#open-a-form) and initializes expected inputs of the form, which are defined by [Slack types](https://api.slack.com/future/types), such as the `timestamp` type, which represents dates and times.
 The Time Off Request form contains a `manager`, `start_date`, and `end_date` field, all of which are required inputs to submit the form.

-After the form is submitted, another workflow step can be added to handle the information that was submitted in this form.
-For the Time Off Request workflow, after the requester submits the request, it will send a message to the manager to notify them of the request and allow them to approve or deny the request through the message.
-Since this functionality does not exist as a built-in function, it requires a custom function in order to execute the desired functionality.
+After the form is submitted, another workflow step handles the information that was submitted in this form.
+In our example, after the requester submits, we want to send a message to their manager to notify them of the request and allow them to approve or deny the request through the message.
+Since this functionality does not exist as a built-in function, let's write our own custom function to do this work.
 In our workflow, we'll call it `ApprovalFunction`:

 ```js
 TimeOffWorkflow.addStep(ApprovalFunction, {